FlyingStuff/flexible-jekyll/_posts/2017-06-21-balloon-experiment.markdown

 * ECC ON (checksum)
 * maximum power = 30 dBm

-The continuous telemetry was lost at a bit over 20 km, but we still got sparse packets, the last one at 58 km planar distance (we assumed bad signal).
+The continuous telemetry was lost at a bit over 20 km, but we still got sparse packets, the last one at 58 km horizontal distance.
 The other payloads were not transmitting at the same frequency but we were not checking the signal quality after integration.

 For the ground station, we implemented a web-server running on the Raspberry Pi.
 It displayed raw NMEA message and also created a weblink that could be opened in Google Maps Offline mode on the mobile phone.
 We attached a backup 20Ah battery to the Raspberry Pi.
 We did not want to use  laptops because we are in the desert.